isabella232/presentation-druxt_101/slides.md

 ```

 <!--
-Druxt provides wrapper components for theming the modules.
+Druxt provides Wrapper components for theming the modules.

 A wrapper is just a Vue component:
 - Template: `.tpl.php/.twig` HTML + Components, Slots and Mustache templates.